 There are four MCTs; C6, C8, C10 and C12.
 The numbers refer to how the ‘length’ of each aliphatic tail of the triglyceride molecule.
 Unless you’re a chemistry boffin, there’s no need to worry about this.
 Each of the four MCTs are extremely similar but have slightly different properties and uses.
 C8 and C10 are generally considered ‘more useful’.

-There’s increasing scientific evidence supporting the use of MCT Oils for a range of different benefits.
+MCT oils are easily absorbed into the bloodstream and turned to energy which you can then use.
+There’s increasing scientific evidence supporting the use of MCT Oils for a range of other benefits too.
 Studies have found that MCT Oils increase metabolic rate, although only by a small amount.
 There’s solid evidence that MCT Oils increase ketone levels, helping people lose weight by using fats as fuel instead of carbohydrates.
 This is why so many ketogenic diets recommend MCT consumption.
 Even if you’re not on a keto diet, MCT oils could benefit you by lowering cholesterol, increasing fat oxidation and improving cognitive function.

 MCT Oil vs MCT Powder